UVA-Computer-Vision-Lab/FrameINO/README.md

   python app.py
 ```
 <!-- The Gradio Demo online is availabe at: -->
+This will costs 20GB of memory in average (peak: 26GB).
 NOTE: This will automatically download pretrained weight to the HF cache and use our v1.5 Wan2.2-5B weight by default.
 NOTE: We recommend to open **Running on public URL:** choice, which is more stable compared to the local URL option.